ClarkMcGrew/edep-sim/README.md

 machine, so given runs are machine dependent and may not be reproducible.

 This documentation assumes that you have a passing familiarity with how to write GEANT4 macro control files.

-The `edep-sim`
+Where it's available (and in particular for argon), the simulation implements a fairly detailed model of the energy deposited as ionization and scintillation.
+This is implemented using the NEST model (Sorry Matt, I need reference here!).

+Input file translators are provided for several standard input file formats.
+In particular, this support input from both NEUT and GENIE.
+The GENIE input is read using the RooTracker format.

 ## Working with the source distribution